Open-EO/openeo.org/documentation/1.0/datacubes.md

 ### Resample

 In a resampling process, the _layout_ of a certain dimension is changed into another _layout_, most likely also changing the resolution of that dimension.
 This is done by mapping values of the source (old) datacube to the new layout of the target (new) datacube.
-During that process, resolutions can be _upscaled_ or _downscaled_ (or ~_sampled_), depending on whether they have a finer or a coarser spacing afterwards.
+During that process, resolutions can be _upscaled_ or _downscaled_ (also called _upsampling_ and _downsampling_), depending on whether they have a finer or a coarser spacing afterwards.
 During that process, a function is needed to translate the existing data into the new resolution.
 A prominent example is to reproject a datacube into the coordinate reference system of another datacube, for example in order to merge the two cubes.

 The first figure gives an overview of temporal resampling.
 How exactly the input timesteps are rescaled to the output timesteps depends on the resampling function.